tecnotes/LKids/README.md

 This application was developed especially for my son.
 He is 8 years old.
 And he is my beta-tester :)

+Why i'm using Visual Basic?
+Because my son is interested in software development and it is simple for understanding.

+To compile project you need VB2010 and above.
+You can get latest binaries in Debug folder.

+In feature i'm plan to make C# version of this software

 Background Images Information:

 background1.png - https://openclipart.org/detail/176139/two-birds-background by Reedabadeeda (https://openclipart.org/user-detail/Reedabadeeda)